29 Known Limitations

 Mixing Keyword and String Column References

-• Mapping the same column with a keyword in one place and a string in another (e.g. (pj/pose ds {:color :group}) then (pj/lay-point :x :y {:color "group"})) is not normalized: the scope hierarchy treats them as different keys and the result is a silent empty plot.
+• Mapping the same column with a keyword in one place and a string in another (e.g. (pj/pose ds {:color :group}) then (pj/lay-point :x :y {:color "group"})) is not normalized: the scope hierarchy treats them as different keys.
+The mismatch is reported rather than drawn – the spelling that does not match a column name is looked up, found missing, and named alongside the columns the data does carry.
+The exception is a string that happens to name something the aesthetic can draw: "red" on :color is that color, so the mapping quietly stops grouping instead.
 Workaround: pick one form (keyword or string) and use it consistently within a pose.

 ggplot2 Features Not Yet Implemented